How to provide good internships

 If your focus is software, then something like an extension to an existing tool is ideal because they can use your existing code as a starting point.
 In my first summer internship at university I added some visualisations to a trajectory modelling tool.

 You should have a clear plan for the project, broken down into manageable stages with expected timelines.
-Each should ideally be useful on its own so that if they complete some but not all of the work they’ve still achieved something useful.
+Each should ideally be useful on its own so that if they complete some but not all of the work they’ve still achieved something valuable.

 Each stage should have a clear deliverable or milestone.
 These help your intern to self-evaluate whether they are working at a reasonable pace, and allows them to work independently with confidence.
 You should also have an idea of what technical and non-technical skills they’ll be developing along the way.